jtopjian/terraform-provider-sensu/README.md

 Sensu Go resource provider for Terraform

-> This provider is still in early stages and has not seen
+> This provider is maintained on a volunteer basis.
+Please
-> a lot of production use.
-Backwards compatibility is not
-> guaranteed at this time.
+> excuse any delay in response.

 ## Prerequisites